 But fear no more!

-For more detailed information, see Nest Support page.
-For a more basic summary, keep on reading:
+For more detailed information, see their Nest Support page.
+For a more basic overview, keep on reading:

 Symptoms of this issue include the following:

 - the thermostat being offline in the Nest’s mobile app and disconnected from the Wi-Fi